colorsafe/colorsafe/README.md

 # ColorSafe

-A colorized data storage scheme for printing on paper for archival purposes.
-Inspired by [PaperBak](https://github.com/Rupan/paperbak), ColorSafe is written with modern methods and technologies, is well-documented, and cross-platform.
+A data matrix for printing on paper, in grayscale or colors, for archival purposes.
+Inspired by [PaperBak](https://github.com/Rupan/paperbak), ColorSafe is written with modern methods and technologies and is cross-platform.
 It aims to allow a few Megabytes of data (or more) to be stored on paper for a worst case scenario backup, for extremely long-term archiving, or just for fun.
-It's written in a simplistic fashion that, with best practices, can allow data to safely withstand the viccissitudes of technology changes over a long period of time.
+With best practices, ColorSafe encoded data can safely withstand the viccissitudes of technology changes over long periods of time.

 # Usage